This page is about the Python interpreter

 Runtime

 Riza runs Python 3.12.0 compiled to WASM (in the default WASI environment) or directly (in the microVM environment).
 The entire standard library is included.
+To add additional packages from PyPI, you’ll need to build a custom runtime.
+See Adding Packages for more information.Resource limits

 There are no limitations beyond the general limits that apply to all Riza interpreter runtime environments.
+See our roadmap for planned future improvements.Standard I/O

-You can write to stdout
+You can write tostdout

 and stderr